yashsawant22/Medical-Image-Analysis/README.md

 - Selecting a suitable number of principal components for dimensionality reduction.
 - Transforming the training and testing datasets using PCA.

-## Contributing

-Contributions to this project are welcome.
-If you'd like to enhance the code, add features, or address issues, please follow the guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file.
-You can submit pull requests, report issues, and collaborate with the community to improve the project.

-## License

-This project is licensed under the [License Name](LICENSE.md).
-Detailed information about the license terms and conditions is available in the [LICENSE.md](LICENSE.md) file.

----

-Customize this README template with specific details about your project, structure, and goals.
-A well-structured README helps users understand your project and encourages contributions from the open-source community.